 Although FHA loans only require a 3.5% down payment, the more you can put down, the lower your interest rate and monthly payment would be.

-Putting 20% down on a home would get you the best possible interest rate and allow you to avoid paying PMI (Private Mortgage Insurance).
+Putting 20% down on your home would get you the best possible interest rate and allow you to avoid paying PMI (Private Mortgage Insurance).

 4. Check Your Credit Scores

 A credit score determines a consumer’s creditworthiness when applying for a loan and is a key factor in determining the loan amount and interest rate.

 The lending market’s credit score requirements constantly fluctuate, but it is generally accepted that a consumer needs at least a 640 FICO score to qualify for a mortgage loan.

 Consumers looking to get the best available interest rates on their mortgage generally need a FICO score of 720 or higher.

 Check your credit reports and credit scores at least 6 months before applying for a mortgage to give yourself enough time to straighten out any issues with your credit (if any exist).